MicrosoftDocs/azure-devops-docs/docs/pipelines/process/runtime-parameters.md

 Runtime parameters let you have more control over what values can be passed to a pipeline.
 With runtime parameters you can:
 - Supply different values to scripts and tasks at runtime
-- Control parameter types, ranges allowed, and defaults
+- Control parameter types, allowed ranges, and defaults
 - Dynamically select jobs and stages with [template expressions](template-expressions.md)

-You can specify [parameters in templates](templates.md) and in the pipeline.
+You can specify [parameters in templates](template-parameters.md) and in the pipeline.
 Parameters have data types such as number and string, and they can be restricted to a subset of values.
 The `parameters` section in a YAML defines what parameters are available.

 Parameters are only available at template parsing time.
 Parameters are expanded just before the pipeline runs so that values surrounded by `${{ }}` are replaced with parameter values.
 Use [variables](variables.md) if you need your values to be more widely available during your [pipeline run](runs.md).